Carry You Home (Zara Larsson song)

 "Carry You Home" is a song by Swedish singer Zara Larsson.
-It was released on 12 May 2014 through TEN Music Group as the second single from her debut album 1 (2014).
-The single reached a peak of number three in Sweden and was later certified 2× Platinum.
+It was released on 12 May 2014 through TEN Music Group in Sweden as the second single from her debut album, 1 (2014).
+Written and produced by Elof Loelv, the single was released on 22 August internationally, and its music video was unveiled a day later.
+Commercially, "Carry You Home" reached a peak of number three in Sweden and was later certified 2× Platinum.

-Music video
+Composition and live performance

-The music video for "Carry you Home" was released on 13 May 2014.
+"Carry You Home" runs for 4 minutes and 23 seconds; Elof Loelv wrote and produced the track.
+On 24 September 2015, Larsson performed the song on ElectriCity's Silent Bus Sessions, along with the track "Better You".

-Chart performance
+Music video and chart performance

-"Carry You Home" debuted at number five, reaching its peak of number three, four weeks later.
-It remained in the top 50 for 22 weeks.
+The music video for "Carry You Home" was released on 13 May 2014.
+In Sweden, the song debuted at number five, reaching its peak of number three four weeks later.
+The track remained in the top 50 for 22 weeks.
+It was certicified 2× Platinum in Sweden.